 The SPP Mission: Helping our members work together to keep the lights on, today and in the future.

 SPP was founded in 1941 when eleven regional power companies pooled their resources to keep Arkansas’ Jones Mill powered around the clock in support of critical, national defense needs.

-Now, more than 75 years later, we’re proud the SPP of today still reflects those early principles of collaboration in the interest of providing a critical service for the good of our region.
+More than 75 years later, we’re proud the SPP of today still reflects our early principles of collaboration in the interest of providing a critical service for the good of our region.
 Our vision is to lead our industry to a brighter future, delivering the best energy value.